Blog – Posted on Monday, Jun 01

 You may not recognize the name Alexander von Humboldt.
 In The Invention of Nature, however, Andrea Wulf argues that he has undoubtedly shaped our understanding of the environment and our role in protecting it.
 Von Humboldt was a German naturalist and explorer, and his then-radical ideas — that nature existed for more than human consumption — paved the path for contemporary conservation movements.
 Wulf’s luminous look at his life, full of ecological exploration and scientific advocacy, shows the lasting impact of his ideas.

-29. The Other Slavery: The Uncovered Story of Indian Enslavement in America by Andrés Reséndez
+29. The Other Slavery by Andrés Reséndez

 While countries in the Americas continue to grapple with the enduring horrors of slavery, there is a side to this devastating history that has never been fully confronted: the enslavement of indigenous peoples.
 The Other Slavery is a revelatory examination of the native populations enslaved throughout the western hemisphere, exposing how deeply entrenched oppression was in the creation of the “new world.”
 Reséndez’s fierce prose delivers on its promise to be “myth-shattering” and enlightening.